MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-loss-prevention.md

 As the column headings for the grid show, the data in the grid includes the date of the transaction according to the receipt, the transaction ID, the staff ID, the purchase amount, the discount amount, the return amount, an indication of whether a return receipt was present, the payment method, and the category.
 If a staff member associated with a transaction is tagged as anomalous by the model, a red caution sign appears next to their staff ID in the grid.
 This caution sign identifies the staff member as a high risk.

+## Note for existing Commerce customers

 If you're an existing Commerce customer, all the mandatory fields have a **NOT NULL** constraint in the data type.
-For reference, the schema is included in the appendix at the end of this document.
-However, you can configure Commerce to share data directly with Fraud Protection.
+For a schema reference, see [Data schemas for loss prevention in Fraud Protection](promocode-set-up-loss-prevention.md).
+However, you can also configure Commerce to share data directly with Fraud Protection.

 For information about how to integrate Commerce with Fraud Connection and connect to Fraud Protection, see the [Connect loss prevention to data from Commerce](promocode-set-up-loss-prevention.md#connect-loss-prevention-to-data-from-commerce) section earlier in this document.
 There is no prerequisite schema work for loss prevention.